-- 1. Mark the third sidewall ring from the ground to indicate the cable path if dump chutes and cable are already installed. - 2.
-Make sure that all dump chutes and chains are EVENLY adjusted so that when one chute is level the others are level as well. - 3.
-Keep in mind that wire will be used to interconnect the actuator control box with the Autoflow control box; and, that a 110V power supply will need to run from the entrance panel to the actuator control box to power the 24V DC battery charger. - 4.
-Use the pattern in Figure 3G on Page 16 to drill holes for the actuator control box. - 5.
-If the horizontal seam bolts are within 1" horizontally of the hole pattern shown, existing holes may be used to attach the actuator. - 6.
-Use four (4) 5/16" x 1-1/4" bin bolts and washers with bolt heads to the inside of the bin. - 7.
-Do not attach the dump chute cable to the actuator at this time.
-The cable should not be installed until after the actuator unit is completely wired and tested.
+- 1) Mark the third sidewall ring from the ground to indicate the cable path if dump chutes and cable are already installed. - Make sure that all dump chutes and chains are EVENLY adjusted so that when one chute is level the others are level as well. - 3) Keep in mind that wire will be used to interconnect the Actuator Control Box with the Autoflow Control Box; and, that a 110V power supply will need to run from the entrance panel to the Actuator Control Box to power the 24V DC battery charger. - 4) Use the pattern in Figure 3 to drill holes for the Actuator Control Box. - 5) If the horizontal seam bolts are within 1" horizontally of the hole pattern shown, existing holes may be used to attach the actuator. - 6) Use four 5/16" x 1.1/4" bin bolts and washers with bolt heads to the inside of the bin.

-Figure 3F Actuator Control Box Mounted to Bin
+Actuator Control Box Mounted to Bin